 Lasting Lily Sympathy Card – Chalkboard Emboss and Color Technique

+This Lily Sympathy Card uses an easy technique to create a subtle look.
 Sympathy cards are always difficult to make.
-Because of this, I prefer to create them when I don’t immedately need them.
+Because of this, I prefer to create them when I don’t immediately need them.
 That way, I’ll have a few ready to send when needed and it’s a bit easier to design something with the appropriate tone when I’m not short on time or when words are hard to find.

 This card uses the Lasting Lily Stamp Set, free from Stampin’ Up when you place a $100 order during Sale-a-bration.
 I’m so glad I ordered this set — the sentiments make it easy to create beautiful projects with just the right words.

 See below for the chalkboard technique I used to create this lily sympathy card with subtle colors on a bold black background.

 - Cut your Papers.Basic Black: 8 1/2″ x 4 1/4″ for the cardbase and 4 1/8 x 3 3/4″ for the lillies.

 - Crushed Curry: 3 strips 1 1/2″ x 4″.

 - 2. Create your Lillies.Rub the embossing buddy on your black rectangle.
 This decreases the chance of stray white splatters.

 - Sprinkle white embossing powder over the lillies and tap off the excess.

 - Heat the powder until it melts.

 - Color with Granny Apple Green and Daffodil Delight Stampin Blend markers.